codiplaykz/codibit-micropython-docs/docs/how-to/display-usage.md

 2. **Clear before drawing**: Use `clear()` to start with a clean screen
 3. **Batch operations**: Group multiple drawing operations before calling `show()`
 4. **Check coordinates**: Ensure coordinates are within the display bounds (0-127 for x, 0-63 for y)
-5. **Use built-in icons**: Leverage the 64 built-in icons for common graphics
+5. **Use built-in icons**: Leverage the 64 built-in icons using ICONS constants for type safety and IDE support
 6. **Consider performance**: Minimize the number of `show()` calls for better performance
 7. **Test visibility**: Ensure text and graphics are visible against the background
 8. **Choose clear method**: Use `clear_buffer()` for performance optimization with multiple operations, `clear()` for immediate feedback